i-ayush-7/Healyo/README.md

 ﻿# Healyo

-Healyo is a multi-agent AI wellness companion built for the GNEC Hackathon theme:
+Healyo is a multi-agent AI wellness companion:
 United Nations Sustainable Development Goal 3, Health and Well-being.

 The platform combines a playful wellness companion with practical health-support